 LLC Members’ Exposure to Self-Employment Tax

 What are self-employment taxes?

-The SE tax is designed to ensure that self-employed individuals pay the Social Security and Medicare taxes (payroll taxes) that would otherwise be withheld by an employer.
-Generally, employer and employee each pay a 6.2% Social Security tax on wages up to a wage base ($137,700 in 2020) and a 1.45% Medicare tax on all wages.
+The SE tax is designed to ensure that self-employed individuals pay the Social Security and Medicare taxes (payroll taxes) that an employer would otherwise be withheld.
+Generally, employers and employees each pay a 6.2% Social Security tax on wages up to a wage base ($142,800 in 2021) and a 1.45% Medicare tax on all wages.
 Thus, self-employment income is subject to a 12.4% Social Security tax (up to the wage base) and a 2.9% Medicare tax.

-There is a difference when it comes to LLC members of an LLC taxed as a partnership as to their profits being subject to self-employment taxes.
-They are subject to self-employment taxes on “guaranteed payments” which are for services to the LLC but exempt from self-employment taxes on their distributive share of partnership income.
+There is a difference in LLC members of an LLC taxed as a partnership as to their profits being subject to self-employment taxes.
+They are subject to self-employment taxes on “guaranteed payments,” which are for services to the LLC but exempt from self-employment taxes on their distributive share of partnership income.
 Here are more details below on LLC partnership taxation.

 However, limited partners only include guaranteed payments from the partnership for services actually rendered to the partnership in their SE income, as described in IRC § 707(c).
 [See IRC §1402(a)(13).]
 Such payments are commonly referred to as “partner salaries.”
-This is a favorable rule, assuming the partnership’s trade or business activities generate taxable income, because it minimizes the limited partner’s SE income, and thus his or her SE tax.
+This is a favorable rule, assuming the partnership’s trade or business activities generate taxable income because it minimizes the limited partner’s SE income and SE tax.

 If limited partner status applies to LLC members for SE tax purposes, they apparently can avoid SE tax simply by not receiving any section 707(c) payments for services.
 Obviously, big dollars could be at stake, particularly for professional service LLCs.